Liam-Deacon/phaseshifts/phaseshifts/README.rst

 <http://www.scipy.org/scipylib/download.html>`_, `scipy
 <http://www.scipy.org/scipylib/download.html>`_ and `periodictable
 <http://https://pypi.python.org/pypi/periodictable>`_ packages.
-Currently, it has only been tested extensively with Python 2.7 on Windows, so there are no guarantees with other platforms.
+Currently, it has only been tested extensively with Python 2.7 on Windows and Ubuntu Linux, so there are no guarantees with other platforms.
 To perform a setup follow the steps below.

  1. Install the numpy, scipy and periodictable packages.